 Also the ANC customization options are not as flexible as the Momentum 4, there’s no option to choose a mix of ANC + Transparency mode, or to turn it completely OFF like the Momentum 4 can now do after a recent app update.

-Features / Build Quality / Battery Life / Noise Cancelling Performance Score: 3.5 out of 5
+Noise Cancelling Performance Score: 7.0 out of 10

 Value